How to Pocket Per Diem on TDY Without Breaking the Rules

 The Rule — Per Diem Is Yours to Keep

-The two components where savings are actually achievable are lodging and meals and incidentals (M&IE).
-Incidentals are a smaller piece — $5 per day on most CONUS orders — but the first two categories are where real money lives.
+The two places where real savings live are lodging and M&IE — meals and incidentals.
+Incidentals are a rounding error at $5 a day on most CONUS orders.
+The first two categories are where the math gets interesting.

 Lodging — Where the Real Savings Are

-The government sets a maximum lodging reimbursement rate for each TDY location.
-On most CONUS TDYs, that rate is somewhere between $96 and $150 per night depending on the city.
+The government sets a maximum lodging reimbursement rate for each TDY location — somewhere between $96 and $150 per night on most CONUS orders, depending on the city.
 You receive that amount.
-If you can find somewhere cheaper to stay — or better yet, free — you keep the gap.
+Find somewhere cheaper — or better yet, free — and you keep the gap.
+Simple math with real consequences.

 Government Quarters First

-Your orders will often require you to check availability of on-base lodging before booking a hotel.
-Do this, and do it genuinely.
-On-base lodging through the Air Force Inn system, Navy Gateway Inns, or Army Lodging typically runs between $40 and $65 per night for a standard room.
-If your CONUS lodging rate is $110 per night and you stay in government quarters at $45 per night, you pocket $65 every single night.
-On a 14-day TDY, that is $910 in your account that has nothing to do with credit card points or travel hacking.
+Your orders will likely require you to check on-base lodging availability before booking anything off-base.
+Do it.
+Do it genuinely, not as a formality.
+Air Force Inn, Navy Gateway Inns, Army Lodging — these typically run $40 to $65 per night for a standard room.
+If your CONUS lodging rate is $110 and you land a government quarters room for $45, that’s $65 in your pocket every single night.
+On a 14-day TDY — $910.
+From one decision made before you even left home.

 Extended-Stay Hotels with Kitchens

-If government quarters are full or unavailable, your next move is an extended-stay hotel.
-Marriott Residence Inn, Homewood Suites by Hilton, and Hyatt House properties all offer full kitchens.
-This matters for the meals section, but it also matters for lodging rates.
-Extended-stay properties often price their weekly rate lower than their nightly rate multiplied by seven.
+Government quarters full?
+Next move is an extended-stay property — Marriott Residence Inn, Homewood Suites by Hilton, Hyatt House.
+All of them have full kitchens.
+That matters for meals, obviously, but it also matters for rates.
+Extended-stay properties price their weekly rate lower than seven individual nights multiplied together.
+Ask for the weekly rate.
+Always.

-On a TDY to San Antonio in 2019, I booked a Residence Inn off-base for $89 per night on a weekly rate.
-The government lodging ceiling for that area was $127 per night.
-That gap — $38 per night — added up to $532 over 14 days.
+San Antonio, 2019 — I booked a Residence Inn off-base at $89 per night on a weekly rate.
+Government lodging ceiling for that area: $127.
+That $38-per-night gap turned into $532 over 14 days.
 The room had a full-size refrigerator, a two-burner stove, and a dishwasher.
-That kitchen access is critical for the next section.
+That kitchen is the bridge to the next section.

 The Real Lodging Math on a 2-Week TDY